 Read more about Claire's choice "Northumberland"

 Lisa Imogen Eldridge - "For me, London will never lose its magic!"

 Lisa Imogen Eldridge

-Call me biased but after travelling to 106 countries, I still believe that London is one of the best cities in the world.
+Call me biased but after travelling to 106 countries, I still believe that London is one of the best cities in the UK.
 Not just because it’s the capital of my home country but because of its history, its architecture and its endless markets and museums.
 I love watching the performers at Covent Garden, relaxing in a British pub along the Thames in summer, and enjoying a traditional afternoon tea in colonial surroundings.
 It’s not as expensive as everyone thinks either and can be seen on a budget with free museums and cheap theatre tickets.
 For me, London will never lose its magic.

 Read more about Lisa's choice "London Here"

 I know this is going to sound contrived, but if I could holiday in only one place in for the rest of my life, it would be London.
 Since moving here over three years ago, I have fallen in love with the city again and again... and yet I'm very aware of how much of it I still haven't seen.
 It's the kind of city where there's always something new, unusual, and/or exciting happening, and I'm constantly inspired by the diverse group of people who call London home.
 From amazing restaurants to intriguing galleries to lively festivals, I think I could explore London for the rest of my life and never be bored.

 Karen Bell - "The New Forest is our ultimate holiday location!"